Akmahmoud2024/thiqah_resources/Angular/SecureConfig/README.md

    }
    ```

-   > Note: Ensure `config.json` changes were added to the `AppConfig` model to be up-to-date.
+   > Note: Verify that changes to `config.json` have been incorporated into the `AppModule` model to ensure it is current.

 5. **Update `app.module.ts`**